torchlard/Notes/others/vehicle/test/emergency.md

 ### breakdown on level crossing
-get everyone out of vehicle, clear of crossing call signal operator from phone provided ony move vehicle if operator tells you to do so
+get everyone out of vehicle, clear of crossing call signal operator from phone provided only move vehicle if operator tells you to do so

 ## hazard light
 - suddenly slow down / stop on motorway / high-speed road because of sth ahead